amgarton47/CS62data-structures/Synchro_DLL/project/README.md

 them and stop.
 If it finds no errors, it will continue, and report success after the specified number of cycles.

-Run the tester, for varying numbers of threads and cycles, to get some sense of the likelihood of failure during any particular test.
+Run the tester, multiple times, for varying numbers of threads and cycles, to get some sense of the likelihood of failure during any particular test.
 You need not plot these numbers as graphs.
-You can simply report a range of numbers (threads, per-cycle detection probability).
+You can simply list your runs and report a range of numbers (threads, error-free cycles, per-cycle detection probability).

 You can run the `Tester` program directly from Eclipse, but you will surely want to run it many times with different parameters.
 This can